ngoc-quoc-huynh/tft_guide/app/README.md

 make test
 ```

+This will run the test in random order.

 ### Golden tests

 We utilize Golden Tests for our UI testing process.
 These tests are specifically designed to verify